Are you an adviser? Go to Unbiased Pro

 5 mins read

-An OEIC, or open-ended investment company, is a way to invest collectively with others into a portfolio of companies or assets.
+An open-ended investment company (OEIC) is a way to invest collectively with others in a portfolio of companies or assets.

-As with other types of investments, there are a number of types of OEICs, with different management styles, asset classes and suitability for different risk appetites.
+As with other types of investments, there are several types of OEICs, with different management styles, asset classes, and suitability for different risk appetites.

 Here’s everything you need to know about OEICs and how to invest in them.